xsolla/pay-station-sdk/README.md

         /**
          * After the Payments SDK has been initialized, the next step is setting the token.
-         * To learn more about creating tokens,
+         * For more information about creating tokens,
          * please read https://developers.xsolla.com/api/pay-station/operation/create-token/
          */
         await headlessCheckout.setToken(accessToken);